shipsing/podman-desktop/website/blog/2025-08-25-podman-desktop-availability-on-rhel10.md

 - Cross-platform consistency: Enjoy a familiar experience across Windows, macOS, and RHEL.
 - Support for several RHEL extensions: A variety of extensions available within Podman Desktop to enhance RHEL developer workflows with key functionalities:
   - Bootable Container: Create bootable container images for bare metal, AWS, and other environments.
-  - RHEL VMs: Easily run and manage RHEL VMs from macOS or Windows environment.
+  - RHEL VMs: Easily run and manage RHEL VMs from a macOS or Windows environment.
   - RHEL Lightspeed: An AI assistant that simplifies Linux administration and management.
 It enables interaction with RHEL using plain language and provides recommendations for troubleshooting and tuning.
   - Red Hat Single Sign-On (SSO): Seamlessly authenticate to Red Hat, access the Red Hat container registry, and register Linux VMs, often through a no-cost Red Hat developer subscription.